harshinii001/barcode-detection/README.md

 2. background_removal.py - outputs (output3_background_removal) the images with shadows and partially removed object colour
 3. output of background_removal.py is the input of object_edge_detection.py.
 Output of object_edge_detection.py is stored in the output4_edge_detection_contour.
 4. I am working on object outermost boundary identification.
 As the problem statement is the sequential solving of subproblems once this part is done everything can be solved easily.
+5. If an appropriate dataset for the objects can be synthesized, deep learning models can be employed to solve this problem of object detection.

 ## Step 3: Barcode detection
 1. barcode_bounding_box.py - Barcode decoding and detection is done using pyzbar library and output is stored in output5_barcode_detection_and_decode_with_pyzbar.